Philippines: Spanish and American colonial rule (1565–1934)

 Unification and colonization by the Crown of Castile began when Spanish explorer Miguel López de Legazpi arrived from New Spain in 1565.
 Many Filipinos were brought to New Spain as slaves and forced crew, whereas many Latin Americans were brought to the Philippines as soldiers and colonists.
 The Philippines hosts the only Latin American established districts in Asia.
-Spanish Manila became the capital of the Captaincy General of the Philippines and the Spanish East Indies in 1571, Spanish territories in Asia and the Pacific.
+Spanish Manila became the capital of the Captaincy General of the Philippines and the Spanish East Indies in 1571, the Spanish territories in Asia and the Pacific.
 The Spanish invaded local states using the principle of divide and conquer, bringing most of what is the present-day Philippines under one unified administration.

-Disparate barangays were deliberately consolidated into towns, where Catholic missionaries could more easily convert their inhabitants to Christianity, which was initially Syncretist.
+Disparate barangays were deliberately consolidated into towns, where Catholic missionaries could more easily convert their inhabitants to Christianity, which was initially syncretist.
 Christianization by the Spanish friars occurred mostly across the settled lowlands over the course of time.
 From 1565 to 1821, the Philippines was governed as a territory of the Mexico City-based Viceroyalty of New Spain; it was then administered from Madrid after the Mexican War of Independence.
 Manila became the western hub of trans-Pacific trade by Manila galleons built in Bicol and Cavite.

 During its rule, Spain spent a significant sum of its treasury quelling indigenous revolts and defending against external military attacks, including Moro piracy, a 17th-century war against the Dutch, 18th-century British occupation of Manila, and conflict with Muslims in the south.

 Administration of the Philippines was considered a drain on the economy of New Spain, and abandoning it or trading it for other territory was debated.
 This course of action was opposed because of the islands' economic potential, security, and the desire to continue religious conversion in the region.
 The colony survived on an annual subsidy from the Spanish crown averaging 250,000 pesos, usually paid as 75 tons of silver bullion from the Americas.
 British forces occupied Manila from 1762 to 1764 during the Seven Years' War.
 Spanish rule was restored with the 1763 Treaty of Paris.
 The Spanish considered their war with the Muslims in Southeast Asia an extension of the Reconquista.
 The Spanish–Moro conflict lasted for several hundred years.
 Spain conquered portions of Mindanao and Jolo during the last quarter of the 19th century, and the Muslim Moro in the Sultanate of Sulu acknowledged Spanish sovereignty.